amitofsk/dandy/docs/Dandy.md

 Let's start by writing the microcontroller code for this example.
 In this section, we write CircuitPython code for the RPi.
 Open the Mu IDE and copy the example below.

 This example requires two additional libraries which must be installed separately, `asyncio` and `adafruit_ticks`.
 You can install them manually by putting them in a `lib` directory on the RPi.
 Alternatively, you can use the `circup` tool following this [circup reference](https://learn.adafruit.com/keep-your-circuitpython-libraries-on-devices-up-to-date-with-circup).
-For more information on asyncIO, see [adafruit's tutorial on asyncIO](https://learn.adafruit.com/cooperative-multitasking-in-circuitpython-with-asyncio/overview).
+For more information on asyncIO, see [Adafruit's tutorial on asyncIO](https://learn.adafruit.com/cooperative-multitasking-in-circuitpython-with-asyncio/overview).

 As in the example of section 7.3, this example uses asyncIO and multiple tasks.
 The use of asyncIO allows the microcontroller to appear to work on multiple tasks simultaneously.

 This program has three asynchronous tasks.
 The first task is called `spin_motor`, and as the name implies, it spins the motor forward and back between fixed endpoints.
-It takes one input parameter, whcih represents the number of steps to accomplish this rotation.
+It takes one input parameter, which represents the number of steps to accomplish this rotation.
 There is a fixed delay between each step.
 Therefore a large number of steps corresponds to a slower motor rotation speed.

 The second task, named `check_serial_data`, reads information sent on the USB bus.
 Information is always sent as characters, and this task reads one character at a time.
 Once a character is read, it is put in a deque.
 In the example of section 7.3, information was put in a queue.
 A deque is a double ended queue.
 A deque is used instead of a queue because CircuitPython contains a deque class in the collections package, but it does not contain a queue class.
 Information on the deque class can be found in the [CircuitPython documentation](https://docs.circuitpython.org/en/latest/docs/library/collections.html).